Generally, establishing residence in California for tuition purposes requires a combination of both physical presence and intent to remain.

 AB 540 does not provide federal student financial aid eligibility for undocumented students.
 These students remain ineligible for federal financial aid.

-Students who qualify for the AB 540 tuition exemption must submit the AB 540 Affidavit along with their high school transcript.
+Students who qualify for the AB 540 tuition exemption must submit a California nonresident tuition exemption request along with their high school transcript.

 The Chancellor's Office also has resources for undocumented students.